 Track Over 30,000 Companies Across Fast-Changing Markets in Seconds

 3 is Cleantech Group’s data platform.
 It gives you fast and accurate insight into the deals, investors and technologies driving sustainable innovation globally.
 From agriculture to energy and mobility to IA, you’ll get the big picture and the fine details.
-And best of all, you can start a three-day trial for free.
+Request an i3 demo.